Lavanya918/mosaic-docs/user-menu.md

 ---

-## Control Room

-### Overview

-The **Control Room** acts as a centralized operational view, similar in structure and functionality to the **Orders** section available from the left navigation panel.

-### Functionality

-- Displays a tabular view of orders
-- Supports filtering, sorting, and data export
-- Allows monitoring of order progression and workflow status

-This section is intended for high-level operational oversight.

----

 ## Manage Credits

 Allows users to view and manage credits associated with their account.
 Credits may be used for platform services, analyses, or tests depending on the active plan.